nodejs/node/doc/api/assert.md

 rejected `Promise` with an [`ERR_INVALID_RETURN_VALUE`][] error.
 In both cases the error handler is skipped.

-Using `assert.doesNotReject()` is actually not useful because there is a little benefit in catching a rejection and then rejecting it again.
+Using `assert.doesNotReject()` is actually not useful because there is little benefit in catching a rejection and then rejecting it again.
 Instead, consider adding a comment next to the specific code path that should not reject and keep error messages as expressive as possible.